- Applying to study

 It depends on your circumstances and how many applications we receive.
 We start assessing applications as soon as the transfer portal is open and will start advising students of the outcome of their applications within a few weeks.

-Please note, a lot of factors can impact how quickly your application is assessed (including if we have to wait on your current session results to be released), so some applications can take several weeks to process.
+Please note, a lot of factors can impact how quickly your application is assessed (including if we have to wait on your current term results to be released), so some applications can take several weeks to process.

 How will I find out if my application has been successful?